 5. Overloading with Information

 A rule of thumb for the digital age is that less is more.
 Too much visual information—such as words, images, or features—can quickly make your design and product overwhelming.
-UX Design Mistakes often include failing to manage visual information effectively, which leads to visual overload.
+Common mistakes to avoid in UX design often include failing to manage visual information effectively, which leads to visual overload.
 This occurs when a person is confronted with too much information to process, resulting in an inability to understand the content.

 Why It’s a Problem